top of page

 ABOUT ME

-I grew up in rural Suffolk, with both sides of my extended family all living within a few miles of each other.
-Looking back, I now see that I was very fortunate in having such close connections with my Grandparents, Uncles, Aunts and Cousins.
+I grew up in rural Suffolk, with both sides of my extended family living within a few miles of each other.
+Looking back, I now see how fortunate I was to have such close connections with my grandparents, uncles, aunts and cousins.

-After leaving school I worked as a landscape gardener in Suffolk for a few years and I really enjoyed being outside in the elements with plants and soil.
-In my late teens, I became interested in meditation and started practicing Transcendental Meditation.
+After leaving school, I worked as a landscape gardener in Suffolk for a few years and really enjoyed being outside in the elements, working with plants and soil.
+In my late teens, I became interested in meditation and started practising Transcendental Meditation.

-In my early twenties I left Suffolk to go and study at the University of Aberdeen, where I explored meditation further by joining the Buddhist Society.
-It is here that I encountered mindfulness practices for the first time and also went on many Buddhist retreats, courses and workshops.
-Following graduation, I travelled to New Zealand where I completed a Goenka 10-day silent retreat and then took Refuge at Karma Choeling Buddhist Monastery.
+In my early twenties, I left Suffolk to study at the University of Aberdeen, where I explored meditation further through the Buddhist Society.
+It was there that I first encountered mindfulness practices and went on to attend many Buddhist retreats, courses and workshops.
+Following graduation, I travelled to New Zealand, where I completed a Goenka 10-day silent retreat and later took Refuge at Karma Choeling Buddhist Monastery.

-Sadly, the Laboratory closed in 2014, and for some years afterwards I worked away from home.
-During this time, I became clinically depressed but to help me through this period I was fortunate in having good support from my GP and a CBT Psychotherapist.
-I now know that I have suffered from depression since my early teens and depression is something I will continue to live with going forward.
-I also suffered from a large kidney stone around this time, which required multiple operations to treat.
-When recovering from the kidney stone I found doing gentle mindful movement such as Qigong very helpful.
+Sadly, the laboratory closed in 2014, and for some years afterwards I worked away from home.
+During this time, I experienced clinical depression and was fortunate to have good support from my GP and a CBT psychotherapist.
+I now understand that depression has been part of my life since my early teens, and mindfulness has helped me relate to it with greater understanding, steadiness and kindness.
+Around the same time, I also suffered from a large kidney stone, which required multiple operations to treat.
+While recovering, I found gentle mindful movement, including Qigong, very helpful.

-I found MBCT so helpful in changing my relationship to intense thoughts, thinking patterns, unpleasant feelings and pains in the body that I decided to train as a MBCT teacher.
-I now teach MBCT courses to the general public in the village where I live.
+I found MBCT so helpful in changing my relationship with intense thoughts, thinking patterns, difficult emotions and pains in the body that I decided to train as an MBCT teacher.
+I now teach mindfulness courses to people in and around the village where I live.

 TTP Trained Teacher Ceetificate.PNG